-In The Winter Dark Synopsis
+In The Winter Dark Book Synopsis

 I like a good thriller, but I find most suspenseful rather than scary per se.
-The thrillers I find truly scary are the ones that play on common place fears in situations we might all find ourselves in – the ones that really tap into your psyche.
+The thrillers I find truly scary are the ones that play on commonplace fears in situations we might all find ourselves in – the ones that really tap into your psyche.
 In The Winter Dark does just that…

-In his novella In The Winter Dark Tim Winton develops an atmospheric tension and sense of foreboding in a literary style.
+In this novella Tim Winton develops an atmospheric tension and sense of foreboding in a literary style.

 I have these dreams.
 Dead people, broken people bleed things into you, like there’s some pressure point because they can’t get it out any more, can’t get it told.
 It’s as though the things which need telling seep across to you in your sleep.
 Suddenly you have dreams about things that happened to them, not to you, as if it isn’t rough enough holding down your own secrets.
 I don’t know how it works — I’m no witch-doctor — but I know I remember things I can’t possibly know.
 I’m not mad.
 Not yet.

 As you can see, In The Winter Dark is very dark and fuelled by a feeling of impending disaster.
 While I think Winton developed the suspense and raw scariness very well, there were just a couple of moments in the story that did not quite gel for me as I wanted them to, some paths foreshadowed but not taken.
 Perhaps that’s all part of the tension – in this case between the author and the reader?
 Or perhaps I am giving this award-winning author undue credit?

 A short and accessible thriller for those with literary leanings, best devoured on a dark and rainy afternoon (just like I did).

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

 Get your copy of In The Winter Dark from: